What is liver cancer?

 - whether the rest of your liver would be able to cope after an operation

-- other health conditions which could hinder the operation or your recovery.
+- other health conditions that could affect how successful the operation is, or your recovery.

 The most common form of liver surgery is known as resection, where the part of the liver affected by the cancer is cut away and removed.
 The liver will then regrow to the volume required by the body.
 However, resection surgery is only suitable for those who have very good liver function (Child Pugh class A).
-If you have a hepatoma (HCC) caused by damage to the liver through cirrhosis, then resection may not be possible, especially in those with more advanced cirrhosis.
+If you have HCC caused by damage to the liver through cirrhosis, then resection may not be possible, especially in those with more advanced cirrhosis.
 This is because your liver may be too damaged to recover after the operation.
 A liver transplant may be considered, but only a few people are suitable for this.
 Alternatively, surgery may not be possible if the tumour is in a position that makes it difficult for the surgeon to access it.

 A liver transplant may be considered if you have:

-- a single tumour less than 5cms in diameter or
+- a single tumour less than 5cm in diameter or

-- up to five tumours, but all less than 3cms in diameter or
+- up to five tumours, but all less than 3cm in diameter or

-- a single tumour greater than 5cms but less than 7cms if there has been no tumour progression for six months23.
+- a single tumour greater than 5cm but less than 7cm if there has been no tumour progression for six months

 You will be assessed by the transplant team and if considered suitable, your consultant may recommend that you are put on the transplant waiting list.
-You will need to be assessed by a transplant team to check that you are well enough to go through this major operation.
-Unfortunately, there is a shortage of donor livers.
-It may be some time before a suitable liver becomes available and you may need other treatments to slow the growth of the tumour in the meantime.
-Liver transplantation is not recommended for those with cholangiocarcinoma as the cancer often returns very quickly18.
+However, it may be some time before a suitable liver becomes available and you may need other treatments to slow the growth of the tumour in the meantime.

 There are a number of treatments aimed at reducing the growth of the cancer if surgery is not an option.
 In some circumstances these may be effective at halting the cancer for several years and the various approaches may be used at different times in the same patient.

-Embolisation is a technique used to cut off the blood supply to the cancer killing the cells.
-It works best for people who have good liver function.
+Embolisation is a technique used to cut off the blood supply to the tumour, killing the cancerous cells.

 Transarterial embolisation (TAE) and transarterial chemoembolisation (TACE)